0BAB1/HOLY_CORE_COURSE/tutorial.md

 ### 7.2 : HDL Code

-Here is an overviewof the updates we shall make :
+Here is an overview of the updates we shall make :

 ```sv
 // cpu.sv